Chiefs' Mahomes comes up limping in first half of Super Bowl

 AP Sports Writer

 GLENDALE, Ariz.
-(AP) — Kansas City Chiefs quarterback Patrick Mahomes came up limping on his ailing right ankle after he was spun to the ground by Philadelphia Eagles linebacker T.J.
-Edwards late in the first half of the Super Bowl.
+(AP) — Kansas City Chiefs quarterback Patrick Mahomes returned to the field for the second half of the Super Bowl after he hurt his already ailing right ankle while getting tackled by Eagles linebacker T.J.
+Edwards late in the first half Sunday.

-Mahomes sustained a high ankle sprain against Jacksonville in the divisional round of the playoffs when a Jaguars defender landed on him.
-He received treatment the following week and limped his way through an AFC title win over Cincinnati.
+The All-Pro quarterback, who first hurt the ankle three weeks ago against Jacksonville, no doubt benefited from a longer halftime to allow for Rhianna’s performance at State Farm Stadium.
+He was among the first players out of the tunnel once the field was cleared of the stage, grabbing a ball and immediately beginning warm-up tosses.

-The All-Pro quarterback has said all week that his ankle was feeling much better than it did before the Bengals game.
-And he was moving around on it well in the Super Bowl, scrambling for a big gain early and buying time to make throws.
+Mahomes’ ankle was a big question mark for the AFC championship game, when he only had a week to recover from the initial injury, but he insisted this week that he felt good on it.
+Chiefs coach Andy Reid likewise said his star quarterback had no limitation as they put together the game plan for the Super Bowl.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL